georgiachanning/sagemath/README.md

 #### Community Bonding (May 20-June 12)

 During the community bonding period, I will study the SageMath code base, particularly the graph module, and review the SageMath developer guidelines.
-To better understand and interact with the SageMath core development team, I will actively monitor and participate in the sage-devel and sage-coding-theory groups, though sage-coding-theory seems to be largely inactive.
+To better understand and interact with the SageMath core development team, I will actively monitor and participate in the sage-devel and sage-gsoc groups.
 Additionally, I will communicate with my mentor to schedule frequent, recurring, and mutually convenient meetings throughout the summer.
 If there is a large time difference between my mentors and myself, I will adjust my schedule to ensure that our workdays overlap for at least a portion of each day.

 #### Phase 1: Literature Review and Preliminary Implementation (June 12-July 25)
 ##### Week 1-2: In-Depth Review